 Science is only beginning to recognise and accept that there can be health effects beyond the thermal changes.

 When radar began to be used mid last century, the thermal effects of radiofrequency EME were recognised as problematic for health.

 The thermal effects on the body have been used as the measuring stick for health effects.
 This is despite the fact that the vast array of associated health effects have nothing to do with tissues being warmed.

 Therefore, never use your laptop or device when it is in contact with your body.

 There you have it – 3 tips to help you use your laptop or device more safely.

 I hope you have found this information helpful.
 Please feel free to get in touch with me if there is more you would like to hear about.

 As things have evolved, there are many laptop mats that shield from wireless technology (RF).

-These can increase what you are exposed to – they bounce the RF back off the mat – so if you are sitting over it, it can be a double whammy.
+RF EME can bounce back off the mat.
+This can increase what you are exposed to.
+So if you are sitting over it, it can be a double whammy.